 The following cases of usage have driven the development of the mzTab data model, and are used to define the scope of the format in version 1.0.

 mzTab files should be simple enough to make proteomics/metabolomics results accessible to people outside the respective fields.
 This should facilitate the sharing of data beyond the borders of the fields and make it accessible to non-experts.
-However, these files will not contain the complete evidence required to replicate the performed experiment or even provide information about all details of the reported identifications.

 mzTab files should contain sufficient information to provide an electronic summary of all findings in a proteomics/metabolomics study to permit its use as a standard documentation format for ‘supplementary material’ sections of publications in proteomics and metabolomics.
 It should thus be able to replace PDF tables as a way of reporting peptides and proteins and make published identification and quantification information more accessible.